vschiavoni/jessi-bench/README.md

 This command runs all workloads with all engines and generates a benchmark.
 The results are then written into a JSON file.
 You can also specify which workloads and engines to run using the options below.

-When encountering a new engine, μJSuite will automatically download its source code and build a Docker image.
+When encountering a new engine, JeSsi-Bench will automatically download its source code and build a Docker image.
 This will take some time to complete, depending on the engine.

 The following options are available: